Down from the Mountain: Summary

 Documentarian D. A. Pennebaker, director of such musical documentary films as Dont Look Back and Monterey Pop, co-directed Down from the Mountain.

 The concert portion of the film is preceded by a 30-minute section in which the various artists are seen rehearsing for the show, doing soundchecks, and talking backstage at the Ryman Auditorium.

 Time is spent with bluegrass star Ralph Stanley, who rides in a limousine to Nashville, Tennessee, and is interviewed on radio station WSM, whose DJ introduces him as "the newest member of WSM's Grand Ole Opry", despite his having performed professionally as a country musician since the 1960s.

 John Hartford, who acts as master of ceremonies for the concert, is interviewed while piloting a paddlewheeler riverboat, and he talks about his time as a towboat pilot on the Upper Mississippi and Illinois rivers.
 He mentions that he had to stop when his cancer got too bad, and, indeed, this film marks Hartford's last filmed appearance before his death on June 4, 2001, of non-Hodgkin lymphoma.

 T-Bone Burnett is seen working with the girl trio, The Peasall Sisters, instructing guitarist Chris Sharp to increase the tempo on their number, "In the Highways", and "do it like a rock and roll song".
 When Sharp has trouble understanding him, Burnett asks the musician, "You can't relate to rock and roll?"

 Emmylou Harris reveals her obsession with Major League Baseball, showing that she carries a Motorola "Sports Trax" pager that tracks the action in all the games being played that day.

 Gillian Welch explains that Harris and Alison Krauss take delight in making her sing the highest part in their trio, "Didn't Leave Nobody but the Baby", even though both Harris and Krauss have higher-register voices.
 Harris sang the bass part on the song, which is unusual for the singer, who is well known for her role as the "angel" vocalist in her duets and backing vocals with other artists.

 Tim Blake Nelson, a member of the O Brother, Where Art Thou? cast who can be seen on stage during the finale of the concert ("Angel Band"), is seen backstage talking to Emmylou Harris.
 He recalls a performance of hers that he attended, which was on her birthday, and Harris remembers that she had remarked she was "38 with a bullet".

-The concert is introduced by Holly Hunter, another cast member of the film.
+The concert is introduced by Holly Hunter, another member of the film cast.
 She explains the presence of cameramen on the stage by making a joke about it being "dress-down Wednesday" at the FBI and saying that several agents have joined the performance that night.
 The Coen brothers can be seen in the crowd during the show, as can Billy Bob Thornton.